Skip to Main Content

 • You're 90 days or more delinquent on more than $2,085 of total debt.

-• Your debt has been placed in collection or written off by the lender.
+• Your debt has been placed in collections or written off by the lender.

 Additionally, if you've had any of the following on your credit report in the past five years, the Department of Education will view it as adverse credit history:

-Good to know: You may still qualify for a federal student loan with adverse credit history.
-You’ll probably have to apply with a cosigner, or submit documentation that the negative mark was caused by extenuating circumstances.
-You’ll also have to go through PLUS counseling.
+You may still qualify for a federal PLUS loan with an adverse credit history.
+You’ll either have to apply with an endorser or submit documentation that the negative mark was caused by extenuating circumstances.
+You’ll also need to go through PLUS counseling.

-Learn More: Grad PLUS Loans: PLUS Loans for Graduate Students
+Learn More: Direct PLUS Loans: A Guide for Parents and Graduate Students

-What’s the credit score minimum for a private student loan?
+What credit score do you need for private student loans?

-Among our partner lenders, you’ll need a credit score of at least 670 to qualify for a private student loan, although some lenders don’t disclose their minimum credit score requirements.
-However, the higher your score, the better.
-Most lenders will give you better rates and terms if your score is at least 700.
+You'll generally need a credit score of at least 670 to qualify for a private student loan, although some lenders don't disclose their minimum credit score requirements.
+However, the higher your score, the more likely you are to qualify for a lower interest rate.

-If you have a poor credit score or limited credit history, you may be better off applying with a cosigner.
-Around 90% of private student loans are cosigned, according to the Consumer Financial Protection Bureau.
+If you have a poor credit score or limited credit history, you may be better off applying with a cosigner who has strong credit.
+This can increase your chances of approval and help you qualify for better loan terms.

 Student loan cosigner credit score minimum